edsoncelio/loki/docs/sources/send-data/promtail/scraping.md

   [Relabeling](#relabeling) for more information.

-- Labels starting with `__meta_kubernetes_pod_label_*` are "meta labels" which are generated based on your Kubernetes pod's labels.
+- Labels starting with `__meta_kubernetes_pod_label_*` are "meta labels" which are generated based on your Kubernetes Pod's labels.

-  For example, if your Kubernetes pod has a label `name` set to `foobar`, then the `scrape_configs` section will receive an internal label `__meta_kubernetes_pod_label_name` with a value set to `foobar`.
+  For example, if your Kubernetes Pod has a label `name` set to `foobar`, then the `scrape_configs` section will receive an internal label `__meta_kubernetes_pod_label_name` with a value set to `foobar`.

-- Other labels starting with `__meta_kubernetes_*` exist based on other Kubernetes metadata, such as the namespace of the pod (`__meta_kubernetes_namespace`) or the name of the container inside the pod (`__meta_kubernetes_pod_container_name`).
+- Other labels starting with `__meta_kubernetes_*` exist based on other Kubernetes metadata, such as the namespace of the Pod (`__meta_kubernetes_namespace`) or the name of the container inside the Pod (`__meta_kubernetes_pod_container_name`).
 Refer to [the Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) for the full list of Kubernetes meta labels.